check-spelling/vector/rfcs/2022-04-20-12187-log-namespacing.md

 1. The schema / type should be known in all cases when using the "Vector" namespace
 2. The "Global Log Schema" should be ignored
-3. Users can opt in to the new namespace on a per-source basis (as well as globally)
+3. Users can opt-in to the new namespace on a per-source basis (as well as globally)

 ## Proposal